On behalf of the North American Network Operators' Group (NANOG) and the

 This is not a postgraduate fellowship or academic scholarship.

-Individuals may nominate themselves for the Scholarship via email.
-The
+Individuals may nominate themselves for the Scholarship via email or online

-Scholarship will be awarded annually to a recipient selected by a committee
+form.
+The Scholarship will be awarded annually to a recipient selected by a

-comprising representatives from the NANOG Board of Directors and the ARIN
+committee comprising representatives from the NANOG Board of Directors and

-Board of Trustees.
-The selection committee will "whimsically" select the
+the ARIN Board of Trustees.
+The selection committee will "whimsically"

-annual recipient exclusively in response to the question: "What Would
+select the annual recipient exclusively in response to the question: "What

 The successful applicant will be provided with transportation to and from